mrblue223/NetWeaver/README.md

 Before running the NetWeaver GUI, you need to install its required Python libraries.
 A convenient script has been provided for this purpose.

-    Save the dependency installation script (e.g., install_deps.py) in the same directory as your NetWeaver project files.
+    Save the dependency installation script (e.g., install_dependencies.py) in the same directory as your NetWeaver project files.

     Open your terminal or command prompt.

-    Navigate to the directory where you saved install_deps.py.
+    Navigate to the directory where you saved install_dependencies.py.

     Run the script using:

-    python install_deps.py
+    python3 install_dependencies.py

     This will install Pillow, which is necessary for the GUI's icons.